 - After this short procedure go back to the Migration Wizard and click ‘Verify Connection’.

-- Select Bridge-type CMS platform (WordPress, Joomla or Drupal) your New website is built on.
+- Select the Bridge-type CMS platform (Joomla, TYPO3, or Drupal) your New website is built on.

 - Provide your New website URL address.

 - Set up the Connection Bridge.
-Download it in a form of a zip file.
+Download it in the form of a zip file.

-- Extract ‘cms2cms’ folder from the downloaded Bridge zip file.
+- Extract the ‘cms2cms’ folder from the downloaded Bridge zip file.

-- Upload ‘cms2cms’ folder to the root folder of your New website via FTP client software.
+- Upload the ‘cms2cms’ folder to the root folder of your New website via FTP client software.